 Mary Ann Booth

-Low power, 5x, entire specimen area of slide is shown
+Low power, 5x, the entire specimen area of the slide is shown

 Mary Ann Booth’s Slides of Crystals

 Mary Booth appears to have worked to control the formation of crystal patterns on slides intended for sales.
 (Figs. 23, 24, 25).
-As a liquid begins to solidify its molecular motion slows and they attach to each other in immovable positions.
-Should the substance undergoing solidification be composed of molecules having areas of polarity, the molecules will position themselves as they are directed, either attraction or repulsion, by the charges.
+As a liquid begins to solidify, its molecular motion slows, and the molecules attach to each other in immovable positions.
+Should the substance undergoing solidification be composed of molecules having areas of polarity, the molecules will position themselves as they are directed, either by attraction or repulsion, by the charges.
 This results in a determined pattern of aligned molecules.
-As the crystals grow in size, as frost does on a widow, the angles of repeated attachment become visible as the geometric symmetry of the crystal.
+As the crystals grow in size, as frost does on a window, the angles of repeated attachment become visible as the geometric symmetry of the crystal.

 Antipyrinin crystals